danmehlmanheroku/nibsWithOData/README.md

     - Updated to be compatible with the Heroku-20 stack
     - Moved the .pptx documentation from the repo to Google Docs (link available above)
-    - Modified app.json to include Heroku Connect (it will still need to be provisioned!)
+    - Modified app.json to include Heroku Connect (it will still need to be provisioned!) and Papertrail

 Updated: 10/2/2018